Shristy0412/Analysis-of-Epigenetic-Modifications/README.md

-Study DNA methylation data to classify patients into different risk categories for diseases like cancer.
+Analyse transcriptomic data to classify patients into tumor or normal for cancer.